Boating on the Intracoastal Waterway

 Don’t forget to factor in the cost of eating out.
 Some of the finest and funkiest restaurants are along the ICW and it sure beats cooking dinner after a long day underway.
 We always laugh that on some trips we can spend more money wining and dining than we do on anything else.
 For recommendations we ask local boaters instead of online apps because we found the online resources aren’t always updated.

 Before you leave, do you plan to live aboard at a marina or return to it later?
-Make sure to have a reservation at a marina where you’ll keep the boat.
+If you plan to leave the boat for a while make sure to have a reservation at a marina where you feel is a safe place.
 There are many popular areas with equally popular marinas, some with a waiting list.
 You’ll find several now advertise liveaboard rates where there’s often a dock full of cruisers all with the same enthusiasm for spending the winter on their boat.
 We found the further south you go, it’s usually more expensive.
 For example, in northern Florida you can stay at Marineland Marina in St. Augustine for a reasonable amount.
 More than once when we were living aboard for the winter we met folks looking for a marina with future plans to be winter live aboards.
 Don’t forget to notice if you need a car to get around.

 Impromptu docktail parties along the way

-Some of our favorite places to stop boating on the Intracoastal Waterway include Southport Marina in Southport NC, Osprey Marina in South Myrtle Beach SC, Isle of Hope Marina in Isle of Hope, GA and Marineland Marina in Marineland, FL and Cocoa Village Marina in Cocoa, FL.
+Some of our favorite places to stop boating on the Intracoastal Waterway include Osprey Marina in South Myrtle Beach SC, Isle of Hope Marina in Isle of Hope, GA and Marineland Marina in Marineland, FL and Cocoa Village Marina in Cocoa, FL.

 Links to Resources